obeone/traefik_network_connector/README.md

     key: "/path/to/key.pem"  # Path to client key for TLS
 ```

-## Systemd Service Setup

-To manage the Traefik Network Connector as a service using systemd, follow these steps:

-1. Place the `traefik_network_connector.service` file in `/etc/systemd/system/`.
-2. Reload the systemd daemon: `sudo systemctl daemon-reload`.
-3. Start the service: `sudo systemctl start traefik_network_connector`.
-4. Enable the service at boot: `sudo systemctl enable traefik_network_connector`.
-5. Check the service status: `sudo systemctl status traefik_network_connector`.

 ## FAQs / Troubleshooting

 This section addresses common issues and questions:

 - **Q: How do I resolve Docker API communication errors?**
-  - A: If you are using TCP connections, ensure your Docker daemon is configured to allow secure connections and that your `config.yaml` TLS settings are correct.
+  - A: If you are using TCP connections, ensure your Docker daemon is configured to allow secure connections and that your `config.yaml` (or CLI/Environment variable) TLS settings are correct.

 - **Q: What if Traefik is not connecting to a container's network?**
-  - A: Verify that the container has the correct label as specified in your [config.yaml](vscode-remote://ssh-remote%2Bmy-server/root/automatic_traefik/config.yaml#1%2C1-1%2C1) and that Traefik is running.
-Also, check the container's network settings to ensure it's on a network that Traefik is monitoring.
+  - A: Verify that the container has the correct label to be monitored as specified in your config.yaml and that Traefik is running an its name is properly set in your configuration.
+Also, check the logs.

 - **Q: How can I debug connection issues between Traefik and Docker containers?**
-  - A: Increase the `log_level` in [config.yaml](vscode-remote://ssh-remote%2Bmy-server/root/automatic_traefik/config.yaml#1%2C1-1%2C1) to `DEBUG` to get more detailed output from the script.
+  - A: Increase the `logLevel`to `DEBUG` to get more detailed output from the script.
 This can provide insights into the connection process and where it might be failing.

 - **Q: How do I override configuration settings?**
   - **A:** You can override settings using command line arguments as detailed in the Usage section.
-Each configuration in `config.yaml` can be overridden by an equivalent command line argument or environment variable.
+Each configuration in `config.yaml` can be overridden by an equivalent command line argument or environment variable, see [Configuration Settings](#configuration).

 - **Q: What is the priority for configuration settings?**
   - **A:** Command line arguments have the highest priority, followed by environment variables, and then the default settings in `config.yaml`.